baetheus/fun/README.md

 ## Major Versions

 In the fashion of semantic versioning function makes an effort to not break APIs on minor or patch releases.
-Occasionally, candidate tags (2.0.0-alpha.1) will be used to indicate a commit is ready for inspection by other developers of fun.
+Occasionally, candidate tags (eg. 2.0.0-alpha.1) will be used to indicate a commit is ready for inspection by other developers of fun.
 The main branch of fun is for bleeding edge developement and is not considered to be a production ready import.

 | Version | Deno Release                                                    | TypeScript Version                                                   |
 | ------- | --------------------------------------------------------------- | -------------------------------------------------------------------- |